CREATING INCLUSIVE COMMUNITIES.

 Royal Derby Hospital and Treetops Hospice

 The research underpinning RealTalk was started by Professor Ruth Parry and the VERDIS project team which Loughborough University’s Dr Marco Pino joined in 2013, each team member providing their expertise in Conversation Analysis to support the resource’s creation.
-The ongoing research and funding are producing a growing range of teaching materials to support the evolving needs of trainers along with the health / social care staff and students they work with.
+The ongoing research and funding are producing a growing range of teaching materials to support the evolving needs of trainers, and the health and social care staff and students they work with.

 The resources are freely available via the RealTalk website – to professional trainers who provide staff communication training in the NHS, higher education institutions, independent hospices, and other third sector organisations.